-EDUC 501 FOUNDATIONS OF EDUCATION - 3 credits
+EDUC 501 FOUNDATIONS OF EDUCATION - 3 semester hours

 This course is designed to develop an understanding of the historical, philosophical, and social foundations underlying the role, development, and organization of public education in the United States.
 This course outlines the legal status of teachers and students, including federal and state laws and regulations; schools as an organization/culture, and contemporary issues in education.
-Close attention is paid to the relationships among assessment, instruction, and monitoring student progress. \ Field experiences embedded in this course show the alignment between regular and special education; how the current curriculum (SOLs) impacts student learning, and how the laws regulate learning experiences and instruction
+Close attention is paid to the relationships among assessment, instruction, and monitoring student progress.

+Field experiences embedded in this course show the alignment between regular and special education; how the current curriculum (SOLs) impacts student learning, and how the laws regulate learning experiences and instruction

-EDUC 502 COLLABORATION WITH LEA AND SUPPORT PERSONNEL - 3 credits
+EDUC 502 COLLABORATION AND INSTRUCTION IN THE LEA - 3 semester hours

-This course is designed to address consultations, case management, and collaboration of service personnel as it relates to the following: SOLs and accountability; assessing the general education curriculum, implementation of collaborative models, develop instructional needs according to individuals' differences; know roles and responsibilities of collaborative teams, and use effective communication with a variety of stakeholders.
-This core education course presents an overview of strategies and technologies appropriate to the development of effective communication with students, parents, and other family members, school personnel, members of relevant professional disciplines, and the general community pertinent to the quality education of students in regular education, special education and inclusive education. \Field experiences are embedded in this course.
+This course addresses consultations, case management, collaboration with families and service personnel, curriculum and instruction at the secondary level, and transition planning and services.
+Topics covered include the implementation of collaborative models, the roles and responsibilities of collaborative teams, the use of effective communication with a variety of educational stakeholders, student performance evaluation; the relationship among assessment, instruction, and progress monitoring, data collection and analysis, standards-based instructional strategies and planning in secondary education, assistive technology, and service delivery options necessary for successful postsecondary transition, e.g., college readiness skills, independent living skills, career development, community resources; entitlement and eligibility for agency services such as SSI, work incentive, Medicaid.

+Field experiences are embedded in this course.
 Candidates are held responsible for knowing the special education process and how this process affects school and learning behaviors for all parties which include the individual, the parent, the school, the community.
 Candidates are taught the importance of including all stakeholders in the learning process.

-EDUC 503 SEMINAR IN SPECIAL EDUCATION - 3 credits
+EDUC 503 SEMINAR IN SPECIAL EDUCATION - 3 semester hours

-This course provides knowledge of historical perspectives; characteristics of children and youth with disabilities; developmental milestones; medical aspects of disabilities; influence of the family system the and cultural/environmental issues related to disabilities, the educational implications; understanding the ethical and practice of accepted behavior; an understanding and application of legal regulations and statues with regards to disabilities which include but not limited to IDEIA, § 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, the No Child Left Behind Act, etc., and the current regulations governing special education with placements and rights and privileges of parents and students. \Field Experiences are embedded in this course.
-Candidates in the Special Education program are responsible for participation in collaborative consultative classrooms and inclusive classrooms with students with disabilities in K-12 schools This course gives an overview of the exceptionalities and how they fit into the regular curriculum.
+This course provides knowledge of historical perspectives; characteristics of children and youth with disabilities; developmental milestones; medical aspects of disabilities; the influence of the family system and cultural/environmental issues related to disabilities, the educational implications; understanding the ethical and practice of accepted behavior; an understanding and application of legal regulations and statues with regards to disabilities which include but not limited to IDEIA, § 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, the No Child Left Behind Act, etc., and the current regulations governing special education with placements and rights and privileges of parents and students.

+Field Experiences are embedded in this course.
+Candidates in the Special Education program are responsible for participation in collaborative consultative classrooms and inclusive classrooms with students with disabilities in K-12 schools.
+This course gives an overview of the exceptionalities and how they fit into the regular curriculum.